 When you look at this logo what do you feel?
 Do you scoff at their description?
 Does the “wants to attract millennials” confuse you?
 Do you take this company seriously?
 Does this logo showcase cutting edge bookkeeping?
 Does it scream to millennials “pick us we are the best!”?

 This logo has failed to communicate to their target audience.
 The imagery is barely noticeable.
 The colours and text are outdated.
 The design is archaic.
 The 4 squares mean nothing.
 When this logo reduces, you lose all readability in the boxes.
 It might as well not been used.
 Don’t even think about getting this logo embroidered on a shirt.
 It is ineffective, not versatile and lacks any memorable appeal whatsoever.

 Gut check time.
 Now look around you.
 Look at YOUR logo.
 Are you making the same mistakes as this company?
 If you are, you need to seriously consider redesigning your logo.

 Be proud of your logo.

 Your logo should be a crown jewel of your company!
 It should be something that your customers and employees are proud to showcase.
-When people are introduced to your logo, they should be saying “That’s cool” or they should be thinking “this company is exactly what I am looking for” or better yet they should be saying to themselves “their pricing is justifiable, they look like they know what they are doing”.
+When people are introduced to your company by first seeing your logo, they should be saying “That’s cool” or they should be thinking “this company is exactly what I am looking for” or better yet they should be saying to themselves “their pricing is justifiable, they look like they know what they are doing”.